smithrockmaker/Barca22/_sources/journal/Bruce.md

 ![Artist at Work (already!)](../imagesBarca22/artistAtWork.jpg)

 Cozy but workable.
-Washing machine out on the back deck with the pigeons (pigeon is what in Spanish?).
+Washing machine out on the back deck with the pigeons (pigeon is what in Spanish? - paloma, should have remembered from a pop song in my youth).
 Laundry line off the back deck.
 IF you  drop something it appears that it will be gone forever seeing the inaccessible area it falls into and evidence of past laundry fails:)

 Wifi, which seems critical, didn't match information posted on door.
 Emailed Alba from Dawn's account (more about that later) since it was still working hours in BCN.
 This is around 2;00 local time.
 She was able to reach the housing folks and they arrived in an hour after we had barely gotten unpacked.
 Wifi had rebooted to default name and password due to recent thunderstorms.
 Helpful guy checked to see if we could connect to wifi outside front door so we wouldn't need cell data but no such luck.
 He immediately said he would get a physical key for the outside door in case we needed it and delivered it within a couple of hours.
 Very friendly and great English which we probably didn't need but made it easier.